How To Tell You’re In Toxic Love

 Also, examine your feelings about the relationship.
 More than likely you greatly love the person you are with.
 You make excuses for them to your friends and family, trying to convince everyone that you see something in them that others do not.
 You truly love this person.
 But do they make you happy?
 How often do they show their love for you in real tangible or intangible ways?
 Are you constantly in fear that you will displease your partner?
 These are all signs that you are in an emotionally abusive relationship.

-Toxic relationships don't happen overnight, but once the relationship reaches a truly unreasonable level the signs are everywhere, in everything that you do throughout the day.
-Here are some of the signs you should be looking for:
+Toxic relationships don't happen overnight, but once the relationship reaches a truly unreasonable level, the signs are everywhere, in everything that you do throughout the day; and, in fact, the most recognizable warning sign that you’re in a toxic relationship is chronic unhappiness.
+Here are some of the other signs you should be looking for:

 - Your partner withholds affection for perceived faults in behavior.